sgmurphy/wordpress-plugins/google-analytics-dashboard-for-wp/readme.txt

 4. Want more features? <a href="https://www.exactmetrics.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase ExactMetrics Pro</a>!

 == Changelog ==
+= 7.28.0: July 08, 2024 =
+-New: Date Comparisons - Now you can easily compare your stats on any chart or graph.
+-Enhancement: We updated the look and feel of things to make it a bit easier to navigate.
+-Enhancement: We updated tooltips to make it easier to understand some options.

 = 7.27.0: May 29, 2024 =
 - New: Site Notes Automations addon.
 - Fix: We fixed an issue related to eCommerce abandoned checkouts.